Dionysess/Dionysess/README.md

 - 👋 Hi, I’m Dionyses
 - 👀 I’m interested in Data-driven approaches to solving scientific problems ( mostly physics )
-- 🌱 I’m currently learning Python but hope to soon be ready to do meaningful work
+- 🌱 I’m currently wrapping my head around Python and hoping to explore Julia but hope to contribute meaningfully soon
+- I always appreciate a project to work on